 When I started my real estate career in 1990, the local market was undergoing quite a bit of change.

 Back then Oak Brook was the epicenter of new, luxury construction.
-People valued the mall, proximity to several corporate headquarters (including the ever-lucrative McDonald’s) and the area’s easy access to highways and Chicago.
+People valued the mall, its proximity to several corporate headquarters (including the ever-lucrative McDonald’s), and the area’s easy access to highways and Chicago.

 Hinsdale became “the chosen” and we saw an extraordinary number of teardowns.
 Buildable lots in Hinsdale were a hot commodity and people were willing to pay premium prices to build their dream home in the up-and-coming, luxurious, family-centric, workforce-friendly community.
 Over the next several years, especially in the early 2000s, there were a high number of new-start permits in Hinsdale…launching the village into “highly-desired” territory.